sunghoonsh3/sunghoonsh3/README.md

 - <b>TypeScript, Spring Boot, NextJS, PostgreSQL</b>
   - [D:gging](https://dgging.com/)<br><br>
   This is my latest project.
-I’m a senior, and I still have no idea what classes I’d actually enjoy.
+I’m a senior, and I still have no idea how to find cool classes I’d actually enjoy.
 What’s an easy A class?
 What arts class should I take?
 (I’m a CS major—I know nothing about arts lol).
-What’s this professor like?
+What’s this CS professor like?
 I just ask my friends for recommendations and hope for the best.
 Digging is here to   fix that for ND students.
 Note that it is in a very early stage, and a lot of stuff isn't working right now.

 - <b>React, Next.js, TailwindCSS, Node.js, Express.js, Firebase Firestore, SendGrid API, Firebase Analytics</b>